-Project proposals must meet the requirements of S&PF Program Authorities (see previous section) and Office of Management and Budget cost principles.
+Project proposals must meet the requirements of SPTF Program Authorities (see previous section) and Office of Management and Budget cost principles.
 We encourage collaboration between applicants and the Forest Service to avoid eligibility issues.
 Below are some common cost-related issues:

-- Construction is not an allowable cost (grant or match) under current S&PF Program Authorities or cost principles.
+- Construction is not an allowable cost (grant or match) under current SPTF Program Authorities or cost principles.
 Projects that involve requests for funds and/or provide match for construction of new buildings or roads are not eligible.
-Construction activities completed by private companies and/or state agencies may apply as leverage (not S&PF component or match). - However, projects that involve restoration activities (e.g., stream bank stabilization, stream crossing enhancement, and fencing) with a direct benefit to the forest and/or wildlife habitat, and still meet all grant application requirements, may be funded using LSR grant funds. - Purchasing of land is not an allowable cost with grant funds or the use of partner purchase of land as match. - Purchase of special-purpose (technical) equipment greater than \$5,000 is allowable with prior approval by the awarding agency office (Forest Service Region).
+Construction activities completed by private companies and/or state agencies may apply as leverage (not SPTF component or match). - However, projects that involve restoration activities (e.g., stream bank stabilization, stream crossing enhancement, and fencing) with a direct benefit to the forest and/or wildlife habitat, and still meet all grant application requirements, may be funded using LSR grant funds. - > Purchasing of land is not an allowable cost with grant funds or the use of partner purchase of land as match. - ➤ Purchase of special-purpose (technical) equipment greater than \$5,000 is allowable with prior approval by the awarding agency office (Forest Service Region).
 Please make specific mention of this approval within the application; verification of this approval will occur if the project is selected.
 Purchase of equipment less than \$5,000 is allowable without prior approval by the awarding agency office.
 Equipment approvals will be only granted on equipment associated with the restoration of landscapes.
-The LSR program is not designed to upgrade equipment or to replace equipment that is outdated unless associated with a new restoration-based project.
+The LSR program is not designed to upgrade equipment or to replace equipment that is outdated unless associated with a new restoration-based project. - ➤ Direct Landowner payments, such as cost-share, reimbursement, and other types of payment provided directly to private landowners are not allowable costs; however, LSR funding (and match) may be used to perform work on private lands. - ➤ Research activities are not allowable costs.
+Basic research is defined in 2 CFR 422.1 as "Systematic study directed toward fuller knowledge or understanding of the fundamental aspects of phenomena and of observable facts without specific applications towards processes or products in mind."
+Research involves testing a new theory or hypothesis, and the end product may be a new model that the researcher will be publishing.
+A research entity may be included as a partner, with their contribution included as non-match leverage.
+Any research items included in a project description MUST explicitly outline their funding source as being from non-federal funds (not match or LSR grant funds).
+Projects that use SPTF dollars to fund research are considered ineligible.
+Note: Technical transfer, education, and outreach activities associated with applying research can be included in the application.
+Additionally, while a project proposal may include a component of outreach, education and training as a means to achieve the project objectives, education and outreach should not be the sole project outcome.